 Williams is continuing to hone its approach to healthy meals while also keeping a close eye on the health of the planet as part of the Cool Food Pledge.

 H.E.
 Dr. Guðni Th.
 Jóhannesson, president of Iceland, had a series of meetings with students, faculty and staff on Nov.
 9—just the second time the college has hosted a head of state on campus.

 Photographs and videos capture the excitement of Homecoming Weekend at Williams.

 The Williams Handbell Choir attracts students with all levels of ability, from beginners to proficient musicians.

 Williams’ multi-pronged approach to increasing representation among student veterans includes partnering with the Warrior-Scholar Project, whose board now includes former provost Cappy Hill ’76.

-A new collection of photos and a video let you experience—or re-live—the magic of Mountain Day, which took place earlier this month.
+A video and collection of photographs let you experience the magic of Mountain Day, which took place on October 14.

-On Friday morning President Maud S. Mandel canceled classes and the bells rang out “The Mountains,” signifying the start of Mountain Day.
+On Friday morning President Maud S. Mandel canceled classes and the bells rang out “The Mountains,” signifying the start of Williams’ beloved tradition, Mountain Day.